seifalmotaz/auto_localize/README.md

 import 'package:auto_localize/auto_localize.dart';

 Future<void> main() async {
-  // Run with default settings (current directory, 'en' language) await localize();
+  // Run with default settings (current directory, 'en' language, GetX package) await localize();

   // Or with custom settings
   await localize(
     projectPath: '/path/to/your/project',
     lang: 'fr',
+    packageName: 'getx', // 'getx' or 'flutter_intl'
   );
 }
 ```

-## Setting Up GetX Translations
+## Setting Up Translations

-After running the tool, you'll need to set up GetX to use the generated translations:
+After running the tool, you'll need to set up your chosen localization package to use the generated translations:

+### GetX Setup

 1. Add the following code to your `main.dart` file: